Usearus/foli-2023/README.md

 - Fix unique key prop issue with TemplateCard
 - Make job description persistant and automatic on job creation (will make future GPT links easier).
 - Set nav and top bar to fixed (view on mobile after)
-- Add copy to clipboard to any content field on a sheet on hover.
 - When I open preferences, temp close profile (Or merge the two).
 - Add focus state to all sheets using React-Quill
 - When I click on profile remove active state on nav item